ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 Beginning with V4.8, you have access to your sites only to assign access policies.
 The access policy at the site level applies to every resource within it.
 You no longer assign access control directly to a virtual data center.

-For more information about assigning resource access and roles, see [Managing IAM access for VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-iam) and [Roles and permissions for vCloud Director](/docs/vmwaresolutions?topic=vmwaresolutions-iam_vcd&interface=ui).
+For more information about assigning resource access and roles, see [Managing IAM access for VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-iam) and [Roles and permissions for Cloud Director](/docs/vmwaresolutions?topic=vmwaresolutions-iam_vcd&interface=ui).

 #### Resource Group based access policy updates
 {: #shared_overview-access-policies-reqs-rg}